 All industry eyes remain focused on the Australian Taxation Office for when it will restart its debt collection and compliance programs, both of which were halted during the pandemic (and appears to remain halted).

-Relevantly, we would expect to see a significant increase in insolvency appointments once the ATO resumes its debt collection activity (which is a question of when not if).
+Relevantly, we would expect to see a significant increase in both insolvency statistics and insolvency appointments once the ATO resumes its debt collection activity (which is a question of when not if).
 Particularly so in circumstances where ATO collectable debt was up 28% to $34.1 Billion last financial year.

 An anticipated uptick in insolvency appointments (as a result of ATO activity) is likely to gain further momentum in the coming months once other large creditors follow the ATO’s lead.
 In other words, once in the ATO’s debt collection activity resumes, other large corporate will likely follow.
 As to when…at an educated guess, we expect that a steady increase in insolvency appointments from early to mid 2022 may be likely.